upbit-exchange/docs-template/source/includes/WebSocket.md

 from upbit.websocket import UpbitWebSocket

 sock = UpbitWebSocket()
+connection = sock.Connection

-async with sock.Connection as conn:
+async with connection as conn:
     # Do Something
     pass
 ```